Croatia

 Sustainable Tourism

-Why even consider internal flights when you have a country as beautiful as Croatia.
+Travel On Land – Why even consider internal flights when you have a country as beautiful as Croatia?
 Reduce your carbon footprint and travel by land.
-For some years now the large cruise companies particularly those that stop in Dubrovnik create huge numbers of tourists.
+For some years now large cruise companies particularly those that stop in Dubrovnik created huge numbers of tourists.
 Whilst this has its obvious advantages it also causes problems with huge crowds descending into the old town during the late morning and early afternoon often overwhelming shops and restaurants.
 Avoiding these periods is highly recommended.

-In recent years Croatia’s hotel industry has exploded with many small independent hotels being bought by large hotel chains.
+Book independent Accommodation – In recent years Croatia’s hotel industry has exploded with many small independent hotels being bought by large hotel chains.
 Some are these are all-inclusive.
 If you want to benefit the local people consider booking local smaller family-run accommodation.
-If you do end up going all inclusive then remember to spend outside the hotel complex in order to benefit the local economy and not just those worldwide hotel chains – as lovely as they are!
+If you do end up going all-inclusive then remember to spend outside the hotel complex to benefit the local economy and not just those worldwide hotel chains – as lovely as they are!

 Responsible Travel

-There is a reason Croatia is so pristine, clean and litter free.
+Leave No Trace – There is a reason Croatia is so pristine, clean and litter-free.
 Croatians care about their country.
-Sadly however some tourists are prone to leaving litter in national parks or having BBQ’s on beaches so please think Croatian and dispose of your litter and leave no trace that you ever visited.
+Sadly however some tourists are prone to leaving litter in national parks or having BBQs on beaches so please think Croatian and dispose of your litter and leave no trace that you ever visited.

-When booking excursions be sure that it is not dangerous, that its not exploitative and it is ethical.
+Spend Wisely – When booking excursions be sure that it is not dangerous, that it’s not exploitative and it is ethical.
 If there are animals involved do they look well and if not then is it time to question why?

-Read up on local customs and be sensitive of history.
-The country of Croatia endured a lot of pain in those days of the Balkan war and for many they do not wish to recall these memories.
+Respect Local Cultures – Read up on local customs and be sensitive to history.
+The country of Croatia endured a lot of pain in those days of the Balkan war and for many, they do not wish to recall these memories.

 More Information